jzelenjak/SoftwareEngineeringMethods/microservices/hour-management/docs/API-document.md

 GET  /api/hour-management/declaration
 ```

 Endpoint for fetching all stored declarations.
 This includes both approved, and unapproved declarations.
-This endpoint requires **admin** or **lecturer** privileges.
+This endpoint requires **admin** privileges.

 Upon calling this endpoint, a list of declaration objects is returned in a JSON format.
 See the example below.